Missing girl found alive nearly 24 years later

-PHOENIX, Arizona (WPVI) --A nearly 24-year-old mystery involving a baby has finally been solved.
+PHOENIX, Arizona (WPVI) --A nearly 24-year-old mystery involving a baby who disappeared has finally been solved.

 Her mother was a drug user and prostitute and said she gave her daughter to a friend for a few days to clear her head.